 Big Bang disrupters immediately wanted to compete on all three strategic variables on which, according to Michael Treacy and Fred Wiersema (The Discipline of Market Leaders, 1995), it is necessary to invest in order to obtain a competitive advantage: low cost, constant innovation, and personalization of offers.

-They have entered the market with better performance, at a lower price, with greater potential for personalization.
+They have entered the market with better performance, at a lower price, with greater potential for personalization for Retail marketing.
 The change took place within a few weeks, immediately involving a broad target of customers.
 The difference lies right here, in the dizzying time with which this change continues to happen: entire sectors can be swept away and then rebuilt in a few months, weeks, maybe even days.

 The smartphone is often cited as an obvious example of disruptive technology.
 It has managed to improve upon and essentially replace a variety of devices in a relatively short time period.

 Steve Jobs himself presented the smartphone as a product capable of bringing together three other different products: “a widescreen iPod with touch controls, a revolutionary mobile phone and a disruptive internet communications device.

 In the midst of the Disruption Era, in order to manage and exploit the potential of increasingly crowded and connected tech ecosystems, marketing – and retail marketing specifically – must rethink strategies, change methodologies, introduce more accurate metrics and, at a deeper level, rearrange priorities to give new meaning to business processes and missions.
 It must create important, new moments to meet the consumer and reconsider the customer experience in terms of an increasingly refined and empathetic personalization.